Teaching Even Finger Spacing

 Try this experiment;

 Hold your hand in a traditional square left hand position (90 degree angle to strings) on the cello fingerboard and try to spread apart your 2nd and 3rd fingers.
 This is notoriously difficult for beginning cellists.
-Now hold your hand with a slight slant (slight pronation) and try spreading apart your 2nd and 3rd fingers.
+Now hold your hand with a slant (pronation - don't overdo it) and try spreading apart your 2nd and 3rd fingers.
 Which is easier?
-In my experience, it is much easier to create the proper distance between 2 and 3 with a slight slant in the left hand.
-If we are going to ask our beginning cellists to place all the fingers down with even finger spacing, then they have a much better chance doing this from a slanted position.
+In my experience, it is much easier to create the proper distance between 2 and 3 with a pronated left hand.
+The reason for this is because one does not have to depend only on the flexibility between the 2nd and 3rd fingers.
+The 3rd finger can be straightened very slightly to create a larger distance between 2 and 3.
+This is much less taxing on the hand.

 "Corney" Sayings for Finger Spacing on the Cello